 A typical software development workflow using continuous integration involves several steps:

 Cloning the remote repository and creating a feature branch

 Editing files and committing the changes to the local repository

 Pushing the committed changes to the remote repository (which triggers an automated pipeline of tasks such as compiling MEX files, packaging toolboxes, and testing on the CI platform)

 Analyzing the reports generated by the CI platform and fixing the errors within the pipeline

-Merging the remote feature branch into the master branch through a pull request (which triggers another automated pipeline of tasks on the CI platform)
+Merging the remote feature branch into the main branch through a pull request (which triggers another automated pipeline of tasks on the CI platform)

 Analyzing the reports generated by the CI platform and resolving the merge failures